wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/workflows/workflow_fundamental_question.svg">Dag</object>
 <p></p>

 **[A.2.3.q1.1]** How many MB of data are read during an execution of this workflow?
 How many are written?
+Show your work.
 <p></p>

 **[A.2.3.q1.2]** Say we run this workflow on a 1-core computer where the core speed is 100 Gflop/sec and the disk has read/write bandwidth at 100 MB/sec.
 What is the workflow execution time?
+Show your work.
 <p></p>

 **[A.2.3.q1.3]** Say now this computer has 2 cores, and the workflow execution strategy is, whenever there is a choice, to start the task with the **highest work**.
 What is the execution time?
 What is the parallel efficiency?
+Show your work.
+It is likely a good idea to draw the Gantt chart of the execution to estimate the execution time as a sum of terms.
 <p></p>

 **[A.2.3.q1.4]** Would the result be different if we instead picked